JesseBaughan/ModbusRequestAbstraction/README.md

 by passing in a reference to the interface.

 The interface itself was a very simple virtual base class with send and receive functions.
-A concrete child class for a PX4 UART inteface was defined and used to send and receive.
-Seeing as this wasn't running on target, stdout was used to test the correct return data which was filled with mock data within the PX4 receive function.
+A concrete child class for a UART inteface was defined and used to send and receive.
+Seeing as this wasn't running on target, stdout was used to test the correct return data which was filled with mock data within the Uart receive function.

 ## How to build and run